bfortuner/pytorch_tiramisu/README.md

 # One Hundred Layers Tiramisu
 PyTorch implementation of [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326).

-Tiramisu (FCDenseNet) combines the DensetNet and UNet architectures for a high performance semantic segmentation model.
-In this repository we attempt to replicate the authors' results on the CamVid dataset.
+Tiramisu combines [DensetNet](https://arxiv.org/abs/1608.06993) and [U-Net](https://arxiv.org/abs/1505.04597) for high performance semantic segmentation.
+In this repository, we attempt to replicate the authors' results on the CamVid dataset.

 ## Setup